trescst/geb-spock-greenfield/readme.md

 # Description

 This is an example of incorporating Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.
+It also shows the use of Spock in order to run function tests.

 The build is setup to work with Firefox, Chrome and PhantomJS.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

+**PhantomJS seems to be unstable for the moment, while FireFox and Chrome test run fine, PhantomJS reports an unexpected error.**

 # Usage